ghDRoos/sh-collectd/README.md

     Exec "collectd" "/usr/local/bin/net2collectd" "P1WarmteNet" "smartmeter.iot.lan:2001"
 </Plugin>
 ```
   **!!** Change hostnames (*P1DSMR*, *P1WarmteNet*) to your own standards as these will show up in your rrd basedir.
-Also change the *smartmeter.iot.lan:port* to the hostname ans port where your `ser2net` daemon reside.
-Ofcourse, they can be different hosts if you use more than one.
+Also change the *smartmeter.iot.lan:port* to the hostname and port(s) where your `ser2net` daemon resides.
+Ofcourse, they can be different hosts if you use more than one host to connect to your smart meters.

-Add the below custom type to your `custom.types.db`:
+Add this custom type to your `custom.types.db`:
 ```
 # plugin Exec:net2collectd
 power_errors                    value:GAUGE:U:U